jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 the desirability of the set of rules used.

 At each disjunction point, the parser will have to choose between two alternatives.
-Since we want online behaviour, we would like to do so by looking ahead as few symbols as possible.
+Since we want online behavior, we would like to do so by looking ahead as few symbols as possible.
 We introduce a new type which represents this "progress" information.
-This data structure is similiar to a list where the
+This data structure is similar to a list where the
 $n^{th}$ element contains how much we dislike to take this path after $n$ steps of following it.
 The difference is that the list may end with success, failure or suspension which indicates unknown final result.

-If one looks at the tail of the structures, we know eactly how much the path is desirable.
+If one looks at the tail of the structures, we know exactly how much the path is desirable.
 However, as hinted before, we will look only only a few steps ahead, until we can safely disregard one of the paths.